FAU-Analytical-Paleo/Analytical-Palaeobiology/README.md

     * Plot the raw data first:
       * Diversity vs time + isotopic data and sea level
       * Origination vs time + isotopic data and sea level
     * Remove autocorrelation in the data and calculate cross correlations.
 What conclusions can you derive?
-[Assignment Link](https://classroom.github.com/a/O5GvqxOU)
+[Solution](https://github.com/FAU-Analytical-Paleo/Analytical-Palaeobiology/blob/master/Solutions/earth_system_master_exercise.R)

 3. The pitfalls and strengths data which are ordered in time
 4. Analyzing Evolutionary Trends